lmclatch/ASPA/docs/endpointspace.rst

 Space Acess Key: The acess key given to you from the same API above

-To acess data, the output .CSVs can be made public
+To access data, the output .CSVs can be made public

 Specific Use
 -----------------